Anton-Os/Topl/README.md

 ![](res/ToplLogo.png)

-Skeleton code for a small game engine, using OpenGL 4.x and Direct X 11
+Skeleton code for a small renderer, using OpenGL 4.x and Direct X 11.

+Test build on Visual Studio for now